Skip to content

 source_profile=default

-In this example, the default profile contains the credentials of an IAM user or role with permissions to assume testrole:
+In the following example, the default profile contains the credentials of an IAM user or role with permissions to assume testrole:

-Note: AWS CLI supports specifying source_profile in the AWS CLI config file (/.aws/config) and user credentials in a separate AWS CLI credentials file (~/.aws/credentials).
-However, the Athena JDBC driver supports reading credentials only from the AWS CLI credentials file.
-Because of this limitation, must place these profiles in the same AWS CLI credentials file (/.aws/credentials).
-Also, don't prefix them with profile.
-The Athena JDBC driver doesn't support using credential_source = Ec2InstanceMetadata in named profiles.
+Note: The AWS CLI lets you specify source_profile in the /.aws/config AWS CLI configuration file and user credentials in a separate AWS CLI credentials file.
+However, the Athena JDBC driver can read credentials only from the AWS CLI credentials file.
+Because of this limitation, you must place the profiles in the same AWS CLI credentials file.
+Also, don't use the profile prefix for the profiles.

-2. To connect to Athena with the JDBC driver, specify the profile name in the JDBC connection string (for example: jdbc:awsathena://AwsRegion=us-west-2;Profile=switchroletest;).
-Or, set the profile name in Profile JDBC configuration property.
+To use the JDBC driver to connect to Athena, specify the profile name in the JDBC connection string, for example jdbc:awsathena://AwsRegion=us-west-2;Profile=switchroletest;.
+Or, set the profile name in the Profile JDBC configuration property.

 Related information